Croatia–Serbia football rivalry

 The Croatia–Serbia football rivalry is a football rivalry between the national football teams of Croatia and Serbia.

-It is considered to be one of the most hostile in world football due to their complex political history stemming from World War II and the breakup of Yugoslavia.
-The two rivals had previously both represented the Yugoslavia national football team, and contributed the bulk of the teams footballers during almost 70 years of its existence.
+Although from a sports perspective, it does not fulfill the requirements of a football rivalry, as Croatia and Serbia/Yugoslavia only met four times: two each in the UEFA Euro 2000 qualifying and another two occasions during their 2014 FIFA World Cup qualification campaigns, it is proclaimed by some Western media to be one of the most hostile in world football due to their complex political history stemming from World War II and the breakup of Yugoslavia.
+The two rivals had previously both represented the Yugoslavia national football team, and contributed the bulk of the team's footballers during almost 70 years of its existence.
 Both national sides are governed by UEFA in Europe, in addition to FIFA during their international matches.

 History

 Origins

-The two national teams first encounter occurred in the semi-final of the one-off 1945 Yugoslav Football Tournament.
-The Home Championship/Victory International style competition was played amongst six federal republics, one autonomous region and the Yugoslav People's Army team to mark the end of World War II.
+The two countries first played in the semi-final of the one-off 1945 Yugoslav Football Tournament.
+The Home Championship/Victory International-style competition was played amongst six federal republics of Yugoslavia, one autonomous region and the Yugoslav People's Army team to mark the end of World War II.
 Serbia featured a team almost entirely composed of Red Star Belgrade players whilst Dinamo Zagreb was the primary contributor to the Croatian line-up.
-The match was played without incident in Belgrade's 20th October Stadium with Serbia defeating Croatia 3–1, and progressing to the final where they beat the Army team 1–0.
-These matches are not formally recognised by FIFA as full internationals as this was a domestic tournament organised by the Football Association of Yugoslavia.
+The match was played in Belgrade's 20th October Stadium with Serbia defeating Croatia 3–1, and progressing to the final where they beat the Army team 1–0.
+These matches are not formally recognized by FIFA or UEFA as this was a domestic tournament organised by the Football Association of Yugoslavia.

 On 13 May 1990, Dinamo Zagreb hosted Red Star Belgrade at Stadion Maksimir in the Yugoslav First League.
-It was just weeks after Croatia's first election, in the middle of ethnic tensions in Yugoslavia.
-The game was interrupted after only ten minutes, as Dinamo's ultras Bad Blue Boys and Red Star's ultras Delije started the infamous riot.
-The incident remained remembered for Dinamo's Zvonimir Boban kicking a Militia officer, after seeing him beating a Dinamo ultra.
-Subsequently, Boban was suspended for six months by the Football Association of Yugoslavia and expelled from the squad for the 1990 FIFA World Cup.
+It was two weeks after Croatia's first election, in the middle of ethnic tensions in Yugoslavia.
+The game was interrupted after only ten minutes, as Dinamo's ultras Bad Blue Boys and Red Star's ultras Delije started an infamous riot.
+The incident is remembered for Dinamo's Zvonimir Boban kicking a Militia officer, after seeing him beating a Dinamo ultra.
+Boban was suspended for six months by the Football Association of Yugoslavia and expelled from the squad for the 1990 FIFA World Cup.

 On 3 June 1990, a friendly match between Yugoslavia and the Netherlands took place at Stadion Maksimir and was the last friendly before the 1990 FIFA World Cup.
 The crowd of 20,000 booed the Yugoslav national anthem "Hey, Slavs".
 Fans cheered for the Netherlands, heckling the Yugoslav team and their manager Ivica Osim.
 Many Dutch flags were also seen in the crowd, owing to their similarity to the Croatian tricolour.
 The match was the last Yugoslavia match to be played at the stadium.
-On 17 October of that same year, Croatia played its first international match of the modern era at the stadium against the United States.
+On 17 October of that same year, Croatia played its first international match as a sovereign country, against the United States.